 Good question.
 It starts with the fact that the electoral votes of smaller states are proportionately greater than the votes of larger states.
 That’s because large states and small states all have two U.S. senators as the base point for their number of electors.
-But that proportional difference is quite small, in the context of 538 total electoral votes for all 50 states and the District of Columbia.
+I will leave it to others with a better understanding of mathematics to consider how significant that proportional difference is in the context of 538 total electoral votes.

 A winner-take-all system of awarding the electoral votes makes the proportional difference worse.
 Much, much worse.

 The presidential candidate who wins a state’s popular vote wins ALL that state’s electoral votes.
 The losing candidate gets NONE of the state’s electoral votes.
 Even though he or she may have won 45 percent of the state’s popular vote.
 (The only exceptions are Maine and Nebraska.)

 As a result of the winner-take-all system, on top of the proportional advantage of the smaller states, the electoral vote for president does not perfectly reflect the popular vote nationwide.
 But usually — almost always — one candidate wins both the Electoral College majority and a national popular vote majority or plurality and becomes president.

 (NOTE: A candidate must win a MAJORITY in the Electoral College.
 That’s mandated in the Constitution.
 Failing an Electoral College majority, the election goes to the House of Representatives.
 In 1800, Thomas Jefferson and Aaron Burr tied with 73 votes each.
 And the House of Representatives deadlocked 35 times before finally electing Jefferson to be second president of the U.S.